 How to Water Hydrangeas – The Final Word

-To enjoy the fruits of your labor for longer, see our essential guide to drying and preserving hydrangea flowers and how to cut hydrangeas for a vase or bouquet arrangement.
+To enjoy the fruits of your labor for longer, see our essential guide to how to cut hydrangeas for a vase or bouquet arrangement.

 Larissa is a writer, gardener, and herbalist living in the San Juan mountains of Colorado.
 Her writing has been widely published in lifestyle and personal finance publications all over the country, and she's also the creator of the weekly newsletter @rootedintribe.